vrockai/pipeline-test/docs/content.md

 ---

-## Gut microbiome and resistome characterization of pigs treated with commonly used post-weaning diarrhea treatments
+## Gut microbiome and resistome characterization of pigs treated with commonly used post-weaning diarrhea treatments.
+ 03.05.2024, _J Guitart-Matas, M Ballester, L Fraile, L Darwich, N Giler-Baquerizo, J Tarres, S López-Soria, Y Ramayo-Caldas, L Migura-Garcia_

+The global burden of antimicrobial resistance demands additional measures to ensure the sustainable and conscious use of antimicrobials.
+For the swine industry, the post-weaning period is critical and for many years, antimicrobials have been the most effective strategy to control and treat post-weaning related infections.
+Among them, post-weaning diarrhea causes vast economic losses, as it severely compromises piglets' health and growth performance.
+In this study, 210 piglets were transferred from a farm with recurrent cases of post-weaning diarrhea to an experimental farm and divided into six different treatment groups to determine the effect of the different treatments on the growth performance and survival, the microbiome, and the resistome in a cross-sectional and longitudinal study.
+The different treatments included antimicrobials trimethoprim/sulfamethoxazole, colistin, and gentamicin, an oral commercial vaccine, a control with water acidification, and an untreated control.
+An extra group remained at the farm of origin following the implemented amoxicillin routine treatment.
+A total of 280 fecal samples from pigs at four different sampling times were selected for metagenomics: before weaning-treatment at the farm of origin, and three days, two weeks, and four weeks post-treatment.

 [Source](https://doi.org/10.1186/s42523-024-00307-6)

+10.1186/s42523-024-00307-6

 ---

-## Effects of microbiome transplants on fly microbiome
+## Effects of microbiome transplants on fly microbiome.
+ 03.05.2024, _J Ferreira_

+_Animals, Microbiota, Drosophila melanogaster, Fecal Microbiota Transplantation, Gastrointestinal Microbiome_

 [Source](https://doi.org/10.1038/s41684-024-01369-4)

+10.1038/s41684-024-01369-4

 ---